Alec Baldwin Fired Prop Gun That Killed 'Rust' Cinematographer

-Alec Baldwin Fired Prop Gun That Killed 'Rust' Cinematographer and Injured Director, Sheriffs Say
+Alec Baldwin Fired Prop Gun That Killed 'Rust' Cinematographer and Injured Director, Sheriff Says

-Alec Baldwin discharged a prop gun on the set of his film Rust on Thursday, accidentally shooting and killing cinematographer Halyna Hutchins and injuring the film's director, Joel Souza.
+Alec Baldwin discharged a prop gun on the set of his film Rust on Thursday, accidentally shooting and killing cinematographer Halyna Hutchins and injuring the film's director, Joel Souza, the Sante Fe Sheriff’s Department confirmed to ET.

-The Sante Fe, New Mexico Sheriff’s Department confirmed to ET Thursday evening that Baldwin fired the prop gun which lead to the fatal accident.

 Hutchins, 42, was transported by helicopter to University of New Mexico Hospital in Albuquerque, according to authorities.
 She was pronounced dead by medical personnel at the hospital.
 Souza, 48, was receiving emergency medical care after being transported by ambulance to Christus St. Vincent Regional Medical center in Santa Fe.